 The College has a good reputation locally and regionally, and nationally for its specialist maritime provision.
-The Principal, Mr Gleed, was appointed a National Leader of Further Education.
 It was last inspected in February 2014 when it was graded "Good" overall with outstanding features (reconfirmed in November 2017).
+The College had an Ofsted monitoring visit in November 2021 and this confirmed Good Progress is being made post take over of the additional campuses at Hadlow and Tonbridge.